ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 We've started with pySpec and the goal executable specs.
 I think the next target for integration will be Lighthouse.
 Hopefully, a lot of the infrastructure will be generic for clients.
 Might come in the next two weeks, hopefully.

-**Danny Ryan**: We'll go the experiment round with one and learn some things.
+**Danny Ryan**: We'll start the experiment with one client and learn some things.

 **Diederik Loerakker**: We are Fuzzing v0.8.0 and Go executable spec is almost up-to-date now, pySpec already is.